Merit Badge Study on the web

 You must have another person with you at each meeting with the merit

 badge counselor.
-This person can be another Scout, your parents or guardian, a brother or
+This person can be another Scout, your parents or

 sister, a relative or a friend.